Self-Improvement-Project/self-improvement-project.github.io/src/articles/Two_Ways_That_Will_Help_You_Let_Go.md

 This might be one of the most important and powerful lessons in life; letting go.

-We have one of the harshest psychological set ups of constantly self sabotaging ourselves.
+We have one of the harshest psychological set-ups of constantly self sabotaging ourselves.
 It’s practically involuntary.
 And this, without realising, can provide us with most of our daily suffering.

 That suffering of “I’m not good enough” voice going round and round in our heads.
 This is where the importance of self